codeslw/backend-world-wide/src/chat/frontend-chat-api-guide.md

 ### Server-to-Client Events

 These are events your client will listen for from the server.
+These are broadcast to all relevant participants (Clients and Admins) in a chat room.

 #### `newMessage`